CS-DS-125/125book/py4e_rst/01-intro.rst

 .. index:: language!programming

 Unlike human languages, the Python vocabulary is actually pretty small.
-We call this “vocabulary” the “reserved words”.
+We call this "vocabulary" the "reserved words".
 These are words that have very special meaning to Python.
 When Python sees these words in a Python program, they have one and only one meaning to Python.
 Later as you write programs you will make up your own words that have meaning to